What Do People Actually Do At Parties?

 - Playing a game like darts, table tennis, Foosball, or pool, if the host has the stuff for it

 - Munching on snacks

-- Dancing - This hardly happens at every party, but if there's space, good music, and enough people who like dancing, a dance floor may break out.
+- Dancing - This hardly happens at every party, but if there's space, good music, and enough people who are up for it, a dance floor may break out.
 The rare bigger party may have a dedicated dancefloor, and a DJ or band.

 - Singing Karaoke (if someone's rented a machine, or just by finding Karaoke versions of songs on YouTube)